earthrise-media/food-system-digital-twin-website/README.md

 yarn migrate
 ```

-Download [seed data](https://drive.google.com/file/d/10DsMpXzoqaF9sWhSentwO5ReZSCrPPA9/view?usp=sharing) and expand it inside `data/` folder.
-The contents of the zip file should be located at `./data/food-system-digital-twin-app-data`.
+Download [seed data](https://drive.google.com/file/d/10DsMpXzoqaF9sWhSentwO5ReZSCrPPA9/view?usp=sharing) and expand it in the root folder the cloned repository.
+The contents of the zip file should be located at `./app-data`.

-Ingest seed data with command:
+Ingest downloaded data with:

 ```sh
 yarn seed